Tithes & Alms

 -

-The commandments is what give us understanding of Alahayim’s will and the things that are excellent which helps understand that Paul is referring to the commandments in this chapter.
+The commandments are what give us an understanding of Alahayim’s will and the things that are excellent in His sight.
+This helps understand that Paul is referring to the commandments in this chapter when speaking of "the law;"

 Rom 2:19